-The reason Native Advertising is a growing trend in 2017 is because there are no effective ways to block advertising messages delivered through content that appears to be unbiased and not ad-like.
+The reason Native Advertising is a growing digital marketing trend in 2018 is because there are no effective ways to block advertising messages delivered through content that appears to be unbiased and not ad-like.
 An example would be an avionics company placing an article about ADS-B and how its benefits outweigh the cost.

 Let’s be honest, we’re becoming a digital world.
 Steam gauges in aircraft have been replaced by glass-panel cockpits.
 Paper charts have been replaced by electronic ones stored on iPads and other tablets.
 Our entire air traffic system is morphing from radar to satellite.
 More importantly, our pilots and technicians are coming of age in a digital age.
 If aviation businesses are to compete for the dollars and attention of this new aviation population, they will have to do so in a modern, more digital way.

-We have by no means exhausted all the trends that are going on in digital marketing in 2017.
+We have by no means exhausted all the digital marketing trend for 2018.
 There are sure to be some surprises the futurists never saw coming, but the more aware of what’s flying in the marketing world, the more goods and services in the aviation world will be flying high in the future.